pkarsy/rfboot/README.md

 Rfboot is very reliable.
 I use it for all my projects, even those without any need for RF connectivity, because I can work with dozens of projects in parallel without any need to swap serial cables.
 There are very few failed uploads (less than 1% in my tests), and fixed immediately with a second upload.</br>
-Special care is taken (while rfboot is evolving) that all older rfboot installations are compatible with the newest uploading tool.
+Special care is taken (while rfboot is evolving) that all older rfboot installations are compatible with the newest uploading tool.</br>

 Included :

-- The actual bootloader, intended to be installed to the project's MCU (atmega328p), via an ISP programmer.
+- The atmega328 bootloader, intended to be installed to the project's MCU (atmega328p), via an ISP programmer.
 - A suitable utility (rftool) to easily create new projects (the directory structure) using rfboot as bootloader.
 The same tool is used for code upload.
 Every project is created with unique RF settings and a